-The actual emissions of pollutants by Omsk Carbon Group OOO, its Volgograd branch and Omsk Carbon Mogilev IOOO in 2021 were 4,868.88 tonnes, which is 52% of the emission limit.
+The actual emissions of pollutants by Omsk Carbon Group OOO, its Volgograd branch and Omsk Carbon Mogilev IOOO for the year 2022 were 40.6 % of the emission limit.

 One of the priorities pursued by Omsk Carbon Group OOO, its Volgograd-based branch and Omsk Carbon Mogilev IOOO is the implementation of measures designed to maintain emission levels within the allowable limits.
 At our production facilities in Omsk, Volgograd and Mogilev, we developed draft regulations on maximum permissible air emissions, had them approved and brought them into effect.
-All of the facilities' harmful (pollutant) substances emissions are within the allowable concentrations as required by the regulations.
+All of the facilities' harmful (pollutant) substances emissions are within the allowable concentrations as required by the applicable regulations.

 In order to reduce dust emissions, filter bags are continuously replaced in recovery and aspiration systems, which is critical to the effective operation of gas and dust removal equipment.
-To decrease its air emissions, the Feedstock Preparation Shop of Omsk Carbon Group OOO is equipped with a hydrocarbon recovery unit.
-Hermetic feedstock discharge systems are in operation across our production sites, averting any air emissions.
+To decrease its air emissions, the Feedstock Preparation Shop of Omsk Carbon Group OOO is equipped with a hydro-carbon recovery unit.
+Hermetic feedstock discharge systems are in operation across our production sites, averting any emissions of pollutants into the air.